FHFA Proposes to Repeal Fair Lending Rule

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of New Hampshire to supplement state, tribal, and local recovery efforts in areas affected by a severe winter storm and flooding from April 3-5, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms and flooding from May 23-26, 2025.
 The following counties have been approved for assistance:

 Public Assistance: